TheMaxi7/RoK-discord-bots/README.md

 - [Ark Slave](https://github.com/TheMaxi7/RoK-discord-bots/tree/main/Ark%20Slave) is a on message commands bot that helps people register for events using message reactions;
 - [BugBear's Slave](https://github.com/TheMaxi7/RoK-discord-bots/tree/main/BugBear's%20Slave) is a on message commands bot that uses [rokstats.online](https://rokstats.online/) API to get players data and displays it.

+## Next bots
+- HoH Slave that given a picture and a governor ID converts Hall of Heroes image to text and creates a record in a spreadsheet/xls file;
+- Speedups Slave to calculate how many days of speedups you have from a picture;
+- Materials Slave to calculate how many legendary materials of each type you have starting from a pic;
+- Tokens Slave to calculate your total amount of rss starting from a pic;
+- Many more coming...

 ## Installing

 Check out Bot's READMEs for installing instructions.